Standing Letters of Authorization (SLOAs) and the SEC Custody Rule: Do You Have Custody?

 These surprise examinations, as the name suggests, are completely random and must take place annually through third-party accounting firms.
 If you’ve ever had to utilize the services of these firms, they can be quite expensive, so it is certainly worth the time and cost of working with third-party consultants.
 They can work with you in determining if custody exists and what can be done, if anything, to remove that risk.

 Fortunately, there are risk mitigation protocols that firms can follow to alleviate the need for surprise audits when deemed with custody due to having SLOAs.
-The SEC has outlined the steps firms can take in their no-action letter.
-For more information, we encourage you to read our blog that discusses the no-action letter where the SEC outlined some of these steps, which also includes a link to the no-action letter itself.
+The SEC has outlined the steps firms can take in its no-action letter — a specific set of seven conditions an adviser must satisfy to avoid the annual surprise examination.
+For more information, we encourage you to read our breakdown of the SLOA no-action letter, which walks through those steps and includes a link to the no-action letter itself.

-Ultimately, it is up to each advisory firm to ensure that they remain in compliance with applicable custody regulations and that their Form ADV is kept up to date.
+Ultimately, it is up to each advisory firm to ensure that they remain in compliance with applicable custody regulations and that their Form ADV is kept up to date — including reporting any SLOA-related custody in Item 9 of Form ADV Part 1.

-With less than a month to go before most firms will need to file their Form ADV annual updating amendment, now is the time to review the Custody Rule, speak with a compliance consultant about any potential custody or compliance issues, and ensure that this year’s Form ADV filing is updated.
+As firms approach the deadline to file their Form ADV annual updating amendment — due within 90 days of the firm’s fiscal year-end — now is the time to review the Custody Rule, speak with a compliance consultant about any potential custody or compliance issues, and confirm that this year’s filing reflects the disclosures that belong in your Form ADV amendment.
+Getting the right Form ADV filing and registration support in place before the deadline is far easier than untangling a custody misstatement after the fact.

 Contact Core Compliance today to discuss how we can help your firm file in a timely manner and navigate any potential custody issues.